1. Accept that no house is ever perfect.

 5. Remember, the home doesn’t exist in a vacuum.

-Don’t get so caught up in the physical aspects of the house itself that you forget about important issues such as noise level, access to amenities, and other aspects that also have a big impact on quality of life.
+Don’t get so caught up in the physical aspects of the house itself that you forget about important issues such as noise level, access to amenities, and other factors that also have a big impact on quality of life.

 6. Plan ahead.